softwaremill/sttp/docs/backends/wrappers/custom.md

 # Custom backends, logging, metrics

 It is also entirely possible to write custom backends (if doing so, please consider contributing!) or wrap an existing one.
-One can even write completely generic wrappers for any delegate backend, as each backend comes equipped with a monad for the response type.
+One can even write completely generic wrappers for any delegate backend, as each backend comes equipped with a monad for the used effect type.
 This brings the possibility to `map` and `flatMap` over responses.

 Possible use-cases for wrapper-backend include: